Skip to content

 Reader-Writer Locks and shared_mutex

-So far, the synchronization primitives we have discussed are all "exclusive"—one thread acquires the lock, and all other threads must wait outside.
-But in reality, a large class of scenarios does not fit this pattern: read-heavy, write-light workloads.
-Configuration data, caches, routing tables, and dictionaries are read most of the time and only occasionally updated.
-If every read requires exclusive access to a mutex, multiple reader threads are unnecessarily serialized—they could perfectly well read the same data structure concurrently, since read operations do not modify any state.
+So far, the synchronization primitives we have discussed are "exclusive"—one thread acquires the lock, and all other threads must wait.
+However, a large category of real-world scenarios doesn't fit this model: read-heavy workloads.
+Configuration data, caches, routing tables, and dictionaries are read most of the time and updated only occasionally.
+If every read requires exclusive access to a mutex, multiple reader threads are unnecessarily serialized—they could perfectly well read the same data structure concurrently, as read operations do not modify any state.

 Reader-writer locks exist to solve this problem.
 They distinguish between two locking modes: shared mode (shared / read lock) and exclusive mode (exclusive / write lock).
-Multiple threads can hold a read lock simultaneously for reading, but a write lock requires exclusive access—no other thread (whether reading or writing) can hold the lock at the same time.
-The std::shared_mutex introduced in C++17 is the standard library's implementation of a reader-writer lock.
+Multiple threads can hold a read lock simultaneously for reading, but a write lock requires exclusive access—no other thread (whether reading or writing) may hold the lock at the same time. std::shared_mutex, introduced in C++17, is the standard library's implementation of a reader-writer lock.

 std::shared_mutex: Two Locking Modes

 std::shared_mutex is defined in the <shared_mutex> header (available since C++17).
-It provides two sets of locking interfaces: the write lock's lock() / unlock() / try_lock() (just like a regular std::mutex), and the shared lock's lock_shared() / unlock_shared() / try_lock_shared().
-Calling these raw interfaces directly is of course possible, but we will not do that—RAII wrappers are the right approach, and we should not let the lessons from the previous chapter go to waste.
+It provides two sets of locking interfaces: the lock() / unlock() / try_lock() for write locks (just like a regular std::mutex), and lock_shared() / unlock_shared() / try_lock_shared() for shared locks.
+While calling these raw interfaces directly is possible, we won't do that—RAII wrappers are the correct approach, and we must learn from the lessons of the previous chapter.

-Let us first look at a basic use case.
-Suppose we have a configuration dictionary that is occasionally updated and frequently queried:
+Let's look at a basic usage scenario.
+Suppose we have a configuration dictionary that is updated occasionally but queried frequently:

 cpp